matty-plumski/SNAP_decisions/content/authors/WantingJiao/_index.md

 ---
 # Display name
-title: Brendan Harding
+title: Wanting Jiao

 # Username (this should match the folder name)
 authors:
--  Brendan Harding
+-  WantingJiao

 # Is this the primary user of the site?
 superuser: false